(230 ILCS 15/6)

 (c) Each organization licensed to conduct raffles or poker runs shall report promptly

-after the conclusion of each raffle or poker runs
+after the conclusion of each raffle or poker run

-to its membership.
+to its membership or, if the organization does not have members, to its governing board.
 Each organization licensed to conduct raffles shall report promptly to the licensing local unit of government its gross

 receipts, expenses and net proceeds from the raffle, and the distribution of

 net proceeds itemized as required in this Section.

 (d) Records required by this Section shall be preserved for 3 years, and